-HTTP/2.0 is the latest version of the HTTP protocol and introduces some major improvements compared to its predecessor.
-Chiefly of which is the introduction of a binary wire protocol with multiplexed streams over a single TCP connection.
-This solves a long-standing performance issue with HTTP/1.1, head-of-line blocking.
+HTTP/2.0 is the latest version of the HTTP protocol.
+It improves significantly upon HTTP/1.
+Most importantly, it introduces a binary wire protocol with multiplexed streams over a single TCP connection.
+This solves a long-standing performance issue with HTTP/1.1: head-of-line blocking.

-Well, it at least partially solves it, since you still have TCP congestion control mechanisms interfering with the intended independent nature of the multiplexed streams in cases of lost/dropped packets and retransmission/reassembly.
-The full solution is to run HTTP/2.0 over UDP, which is what Google implemented with QUIC.
+Well, it at least partially solves it.
+The TCP congestion control mechanisms can interfere with the intended independent nature of the multiplexed streams in cases of lost/dropped packets and retransmission/reassembly.
+The full solution is to run HTTP/2.0 over UDP, as Google implemented with QUIC.

 - Builtin compression of HTTP headers